giselejfox/personal-website/src/content/journals/2022/2022-06-28-intentional-design.md

   - Amsterdam Study Abroad
 ---

-# Intentional Design in Museums Connecting Past to Present
-*2022-06-28*

 The first day of our program we sat down in the breakfast nook of our hotel to discuss what were seemingly simple questions: what is a museum, what is a library, and what is an archive.

 My group was assigned the museum question and we came up with a couple boundaries for what defines a museum.
 In general it's more public than an archive, a place that can usually only be accessed by professionals in the field, and more private than a library since people can't take the items on display home.
 We figured a museum is a curated portion of a larger collection and it's meant to be viewed by the public.
 It usually hosues physical objects and is designed in a way to be an informative and educational experience for the observer.